Sjmarf/ember/docs/quick_start.rst

     pygame.quit()

-Now, we'll create a :code:`View` object.
-A View is just a menu.
-You can pass any :ref:`UI element<ui-element>` as the first parameter of the View.
-Lets add a View with a :ref:`Button<ui-button>` element:
+Now, we'll create a :py:class:`View<ember.ui.View>` object.
+A View represents a menu.
+You can pass any Element as the first parameter of the View, and it will be rendered on the screen when you call :py:meth:`View.update<ember.ui.View.update>`.
+Let's add a View with a :ref:`Button<ui-button>` element:

 .. code-block:: python